awsdocs/aws-dms-step-by-step/doc_source/chap-rdsoracle2postgresql.steps.createreplicationinstance.md

 1. For the **Advanced** section, specify the following information\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dms/latest/sbs/chap-rdsoracle2postgresql.steps.createreplicationinstance.html)

-   For information about the KMS master key, see [Setting an Encryption Key and Specifying KMS Permissions](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Security.EncryptionKey.html)\.
+   For information about the KMS key, see [Setting an Encryption Key and Specifying KMS Permissions](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Security.EncryptionKey.html)\.

 1. Click **Next**\.